50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 Teen & Young Adult Addiction Data

-18. The younger generation (teens) is more prone to addictive behaviors associated with social media compared to older adults. :18
+18. The younger generation (teen) is more vulnerable to addictive behaviors associated with social media compared to older adults. :18

 19. Almost half of American adolescents claim to be on-line all the time.
 19